 After the war, he was demobilized.
 Returned home, was an employee.
 In 1954 - 1968 worked at the state farm "Tomponsky".
 Deputy of the Supreme Soviet of the USSR 2-th convocation.
 Died 28 May 1968 of the year.

-Awarded orders: Lenin, Red Banner, World War 2-th degree, Red Star (twice); medals The name of the Hero is given to the state farm "Tomponsky", the streets in the city of Yakutsk, the village of Khandyga and the village of Cherkekh (Yakutia), as well as the vessel of the Ministry of the Navy.
+He was awarded the orders: Lenin, Red Banner, World War 2 degree, Red Star (twice); medals.
+The name of the Hero was given to the Tomponsky state farm, the streets in the city of Yakutsk, the village of Khandyga and the village of Cherkekh (Yakutia), as well as a vessel of the Ministry of Marine Fleet.

 The combat activity of F. M. Okhlopkov is dedicated to the book by D. V. Kusturov "Sergeant without a miss" (it can be read on the website - "http://militera.lib.ru" - "Military literature").